MicrosoftDocs/CortanaSkillsKit/docs/skills/faq.md

 ### When I convert my bot into a Cortana Skill, will Cortana speak the bot's responses in Cortana's voice?

 Yes.
 You may use SSML to change Cortana's speech patterns, but not her voice.
 For more information, see [Speech Synthesis Markup Language (SSML) reference](speech-synthesis-markup-language.md).

+### What markets are supported, and what is the timeline for adding more?

+Currently, Cortana Skills supports the U.S. market only (en-US locale).
+LUIS supports a wider range of locales, and the Cortana skills team is planning to add support for more locales as soon as possible.

 ### Why is the Cortana Skills Kit only available in limited markets?